How to Fade Dark Spots Without Damaging Your Skin Barrier

 • Why does everything irritate my skin?

-• Can I use vitamin C and retinol without ruining my barrier?
+• Can I use brightening ingredients without stressing my barrier?

-• What is the best Korean skincare routine for sensitive skin and hyperpigmentation?
+• What is the best Korean skincare routine for sensitive skin and dark spots?

-• How do I get glow without inflammation?
+• How do I get glow without irritation?

 What Dark Spots Really Are